D'Wayne Bates

-D'Wayne Lavoris Bates (born December 4, 1975 in Augusta, Georgia) is a former American football wide receiver in the National Football League.
+D'Wayne Lavoris Bates (born December 4, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 Bates played three seasons with the Chicago Bears (1999-2001) and two with the Minnesota Vikings (2002-2003).
 Bates is best known for his achievements as a collegiate player at Northwestern University where he played for Big Ten Championship teams in 1995 and 1996.
 Bates was a two-time First-team All-Big Ten performer (1996 and 1998) and still holds a majority of the NU season and career receiving records.

-He is currently the athletic director at Glenbard East High School in Lombard, Illinois.
+Formerly the Assistant Principal for Athletics at Glenbard East High School in Lombard, Illinois, he accepted the Athletic Director position for 2025-2026 at Adlai E. Stevenson High School in Lincolnshire, Illinois.

 Early life

 D'Wayne Bates was raised on a farm by a single mother in Jackson, South Carolina.
 He attended Silver Bluff High School where he was a highly touted, two-sport athlete in high school, excelling in baseball and football.
-As an outfielder, Bates was drafted by the Toronto Blue Jays organization in the 53rd round of the June 1994 Major League Baseball draft.
+As an outfielder, Bates was selected by the Toronto Blue Jays organization in the 53rd round of the June 1994 Major League Baseball draft.
 On the gridiron, Bates was an option quarterback (and free safety on defense) and was a teammate of former NFL strong safety Corey Chavous.
 Bates, The South Carolina State Player of the Year, Bates drew attention from ACC and SEC schools, such as NC State and Georgia.
 However, as National Signing Day drew closer Bates reconsidered a scholarship offered by Northwestern coach Gary Barnett.
 Although Northwestern was the last school that recruited him, Bates took the opportunity to leave the South to play football for the Northwestern Wildcats.

 College career

 Freshman Year (1995)

-During spring practice of Bates' freshman year, injuries rendered a position move from quarterback to receiver to add depth to the scout team after injuries.
-Bates' collegiate debut came during an away game against Notre Dame at Notre Dame Stadium, a memorable experience for Bates, who grew up idolizing Rocket Ismail and the Fighting Irish.
+During spring practice of Bates's freshman year, injuries rendered a position move from quarterback to receiver to add depth to the scout team after injuries.
+Bates's collegiate debut came during an away game against Notre Dame at Notre Dame Stadium, a memorable experience for Bates, who grew up idolizing Rocket Ismail and the Fighting Irish.
 Entering the game, Bates and the Wildcats were 28-point underdogs to the ninth-ranked Fighting Irish.
-In the third quarter, Bates caught a touchdown pass from quarterback Steve Schnur stretching the NU lead to 17-9.
-Northwestern would hold on to win and stun Notre Dame, 17-15.
+In the third quarter, Bates caught a touchdown pass from quarterback Steve Schnur stretching the NU lead to 17–9.
+Northwestern would hold on to win and stun Notre Dame, 17–15.
 Bates continued to excel throughout his freshman campaign, helping lead Northwestern to the 1996 Rose Bowl, where he had seven receptions for 145 yards in a losing effort.
 Bates finished 1995 with 49 catches and 889 receiving yards, both Northwestern and Big Ten Freshman Records.
 For his efforts, he was named second-team All-Big Ten.